Gary V. Desir to lead the Department of Internal Medicine as interim chair

 After his undergraduate studies at NYU, he received an M.D. degree cum laude from Yale in 1980.
 He trained as an intern and resident at Yale-New Haven Hospital before completing a fellowship there in nephrology in 1984.
 After postdoctoral work at the School of Medicine, he joined the faculty as an assistant professor.

 Desir attends on the medical and renal services at VACHS, where he oversees a laboratory research program that has resulted in the identification and validation of a novel therapeutic target for the treatment of obesity and diabetes and the discovery of a novel pathway for catecholamines metabolism.
 His laboratory identified a novel human kidney protein called renalase that regulates both heart contraction and blood pressure.
 He is the scientific founder of Ren Pharmaceuticals, a biotechnology company dedicated to developing novel therapies for cardiovascular diseases and chronic kidney disease.

 Desir also holds a faculty appointment at the School of Forestry and Environmental Studies, where he has co-taught a course in sustainable development in post-disaster Haiti.
 He was a member of a team of clinicians who traveled to Haiti after the January 2010 earthquake that devastated the Caribbean nation.

-This Article was submitted by Michael E Fitzsousa, on Thursday, September 05, 2013.
+This article was submitted by Michael E Fitzsousa on September 5, 2013.